Language

 The vibe at Charlotte Pass is not party-forward.
 In fact, it most suits families and those seeking a quiet getaway more than weekenders wanting to make the most of the nights and days.
 However, that's not to say the terrain is tame.
 There are leg-burning, challenging runs, including Kosi Coaster, a well-known run to locals and visitors.

 Craving a ski tour?
 Charlotte Pass is a great bet.
 Plenty of backcountry terrain is easily accessible from the resort, making Charlotte Pass one of the best choices for slack and sidecountry addicts.
-Charlotte Pass is also famous because of its status as Australia's oldest and highest ski resort.
+Charlotte Pass is also famous because of its status as Australia's oldest and highest resort.
 Oh, and it boasts an impressive snow record, often being the first to open and the last to close for the season!

 Mount Hotham, Victoria